TomiyokaTanaka/growtopia_cracked/readme.md

 # Turtorial
-In this turtorial I will show you how to reverse engineer a game(growtopia)
+In this tutorial I will show you how to reverse engineer a game(growtopia)

 # Why?
 In the game you can't open a multiple instances of the game, so that you can't play with multiple